Niche drugmaker ViroPharma attracts takeover interest: sources

 No deal is imminent for the "orphan" drugmaker, which has a market capitalization of $1.8 billion, said two of the sources, who requested anonymity because they are not permitted to speak to the media.

-While ViroPharma is not pursuing a sale, potential buyers are looking at the 19-year-old company because of its pipeline of drugs for rare diseases, the sources said.
+While ViroPharma is not pursuing a sale, potential buyers are looking at the 9-year-old company because of its pipeline of drugs for rare diseases, the sources said.

 A ViroPharma spokeswoman declined to comment.